starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-count number of lines containing "bin" display a pattern and 3 lines after display lines not containing a pattern display lines starting with a letter
+count number of lines containing "bin" display a pattern and 3 lines after display lines not containing a pattern display lines starting with a letter replacing characters